GlobetrotterG/mega-man-memory-game/README.md

 * Copy the url in the dropdown box.
 * Using your favourite **IDE,** open up your preferred **terminal**.
 * Navigate to your desired file location.
-* Copy the following **code** and input it into your terminal to clone Mega Man Memory Game!
+* Copy the following **code** and input it into your terminal to clone Mega Man Memory Game.

 ```
 git clone: https://github.com/GlobetrotterG/mega-man-memory-game.git